jdkaplan/art/README.md

 **Spawn**: While not part of the normal tick-to-tick operations of ART, at the beginning (tick 0), some special tiles may spawn brushes to get things going.
 These may spawn the brushes with a heading of any of the absolute headings described in _advance_, including stopped.

-### Pallete
+### Palette

 Which tiles do what?
 How can the art come to life?
 How do I spawn cursors?
-The answers to all of these questions lie in the _pallete_.
-The pallete is a specification of every defined tile-type and its **ARTS** behaviors.
-A pallete can specify behaviors for as few or as many (up to the limit of ASCII) tile-types as the artvark desires.
+The answers to all of these questions lie in the _palette_.
+The palette is a specification of every defined tile-type and its **ARTS** behaviors.
+A palette can specify behaviors for as few or as many (up to the limit of ASCII) tile-types as the artvark desires.
 Any character not associated with a tile-type implicitly becomes a "destroy" tile, and will cause any cursors that contact them to be destroyed.
 This can be useful for forming boundaries if wrapping is undesired behavior.

 More specifically, it is a file where each line gives the specification for a single tile-type in the following format: